 A changing climate can modify the types and quantity of food we eat, where we live, the types of available jobs, and how people and goods move.
 The transportation infrastructure has potential vulnerabilities to rising sea levels, rising temperatures, more intense storms, and extreme drought.
-The table summarizes climate change factors and the effects they could have on transportation infrastructure.215
+The table summarizes climate change factors and the effects they could have on transportation infrastructure.

-215https://ntl.bts.gov/lib/52000/52800/52855/Transportation System Resilience Extreme Weather and Climate Change.pdf
+&lt;sup>221https://ntl.bts.gov/lib/52000/52800/52855/Transportation\System\Resilience\Extreme\Weather\and\Climate\Change.pdf